tomku1/gdprmate/README.md

 ## Project Status

 This project is currently in **MVP** development.
 Core features are implemented; focus is on improving analysis accuracy, UX, and stability.

+## Hosting

+This application is hosted on **Cloudflare Pages**.

+### Why Cloudflare Pages?

+Cloudflare Pages was chosen due to several key advantages relevant to this project's current stage and future potential:

+1.  **Cost-Effectiveness:** Offers an extremely generous free tier that supports commercial use, including unlimited sites, requests, and bandwidth (subject to fair use).
+This significantly minimizes initial operational costs while allowing the project to scale.
+The paid plan is also very competitively priced with a flat monthly fee.
+2.  **Performance:** Leverages Cloudflare's extensive global edge network, ensuring fast load times for users worldwide by serving content from locations close to them.
+3.  **Astro Integration:** Provides first-class support for Astro, including seamless deployment for static sites, SSR (Server-Side Rendering), and Edge Functions via Cloudflare Workers.
+4.  **Scalability:** The underlying infrastructure (Workers, Edge Network) is built for high scalability, accommodating potential growth into a commercial product without requiring platform migrations.
+5.  **Developer Experience:** Offers simple Git-based deployments (connects directly to GitHub/GitLab) and provides features like automatic preview deployments for branches.

+While platforms like Vercel or Netlify also offer excellent Astro support, Cloudflare Pages provides the best balance of features, performance, and cost-effectiveness, especially considering the possibility of future commercialization on a budget.